Revised January 30, 2021

 Dr. Ellie Fini, another NCAT professor, has discovered how to make a superior asphalt adhesive from pig manure.

 She has founded a company called BioAdhesive Alliance to make and sell commercial-size batches.
+It remains very small.

 Likewise, Dr. Bruce Logan of Pennsylvania State University has conducted extensive research on microbial fuel cells.
 They produce electricity from sewage.

 Several companies are working to scale the ideas up for commercial use.